mwvgroup/pittgoogle-client/docs/source/listings.rst

     * - .. centered:: *Data Streams*
       -

-    * - lsst-alerts
+    * - lsst-alerts-simulated
       - Avro serialized LSST alert stream in Pub/Sub, cleaned of duplicate alerts.
         Messages contain the original alert bytes and metadata.

-    * - lsst-alerts-json
+    * - lsst-alerts-json-simulated
       - JSON-serialized LSST alert stream in Pub/Sub, cleaned of duplicate alerts.
 Non-JSON-serializable values in the original alert data are converted into representations that can be safely serialized to JSON (e.g., ``NaN → None``, ``bytes →`` UTF-8 base64-encoded strings).

-    * - lsst-lite
+    * - lsst-lite-simulated
       - Lite version of lsst-alerts (every alert, subset of fields).

-    * - lsst-upsilon
+    * - lsst-upsilon-simulated
       - lsst-lite plus UPSILoN's (Kim \& Bailer-Jones, 2015) multi-class classification results (e.g., RR Lyrae, Cepheid, Type II Cepheid, Delta Scuti star, eclipsing binary, long-period variable, etc.).
 Messages published to this topic contain the attributes: `pg_upsilon_x_label` and `pg_upsilon_x_flag` where "x" is either "u", "g", "r", "i", "z", or "y" (e.g., `pg_upsilon_u_label`; `pg_upsilon_u_flag`).

-    * - lsst-variability
+    * - lsst-variability-simulated
       - lsst-lite plus Stetson J indices for each band used to observe the diaObject associated with an alert.
         Messages published to this topic contain the attribute: `pg_variable`.
 The value of this Pub/Sub message attribute is set to "likely" if the alert has a Stetson J index of at least 20 and at least 30 detections in the g, r, or u band.
 The default value is "unlikely".

-    * - lsst-SuperNNova
+    * - lsst-supernnova-simulated
       - lsst-lite plus SuperNNova classification results (Ia vs non-Ia).

 BigQuery Tables